AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja-user.md

 >
 >This page is under construction.

-Your company is starting employ Customer Journey Analytics.
+Your company is starting to employ Customer Journey Analytics.
 As a user who is familiar with Adobe Analytics, you already have great head start.
 In working with Customer Journey Analytics, you will notice some big differences and some similarities.
 This page aims to explain those things that haven't changed, as well as some of the major differences.
 We will also tell you how you can get more information on new concepts, and further steps to make YOUR customer journey easier and more successful.

 ## What hasn't changed